cisagov/get.gov/pages/about/product_updates.md

 - We’re now using Login.gov to manage access to the registrar.
 Login.gov is a simple and secure process for signing in to many government services with one account.

 ### Some domain information won’t immediately be available in the registrar
-- Domain expiration date.
-(Good news!
-Expiration dates for .gov domains in good standing have been extended for one year.)
+- Domain expiration date: Good news!
+Expiration dates for .gov domains in good standing have been extended for one year.
-- Organization address.
-(You’ll see a place for your organization’s mailing address in the new registrar, but we haven’t transferred this data into the system yet.)
+- Organization address: You’ll see a place for your organization’s mailing address in the new registrar, but we haven’t transferred this data into the system yet.

 ### Domain management features that aren’t enabled yet
 - Email notifications won’t be sent for domain information changes (like a change to your contact information).